joshchew24/notes/CPSC 330/One-hot encoding.md

 - Generally no need for this when doing classification.
 - In regression it makes sense in some cases.
 More on this later.
 - `sklearn` is fine with categorical labels ($y$-values) for classification problems.
+## Sparse Features
+- By default, `OneHotEncoder` also creates sparse features.
+- You could set `sparse=False` to get a regular `numpy` array.
+- If there are a huge number of categories, it may be beneficial to keep them sparse.
+- For smaller number of categories, it doesn't matter much.